 The report accompanying the poll results, Trump's improved approval rating among black voters doesn't override the perceived negative impact the president is having on race relations.

-Now that's 29% on Rasmussen.
+Now, that's 29% on Rasmussen.

-If you look at the people that disproportionately were impacted negatively by Obama's policies, it was minorities in America.
+And by the way, I pointed this out often that during the Obama eight years of economic disaster, if you look at the people that disproportionately were impacted negatively by Obama's policies, it was minorities in America.

-And I pointed out the disparity that was in Bloomberg is lower than it's it's been since 1972 in terms of percentage of demographic communities and getting work in the country.
+And I pointed out the disparity that was in Bloomberg is lower than it's been since 1972 in terms of percentage of demographic communities and getting work in the country.

-You know, I think most I can't stand every election year because it's the same playbook.
+You know, I think most, I can't stand every election year because it's the same playbook.

 Republicans are racist, sexist, misogynist, homophobic, xenophobic, Islamophobic.